Eochaid ab Rhun: Transformation of the Pictish realm

 As for the Scottish kingdom, the succeeding king is identified as Domnall mac Custantín by the Chronicle of the Kings of Alba.
 Domnall's kingship is corroborated by the Annals of Ulster and Chronicon Scotorum which report his death in 900.
-The fact the Chronicle of the Kings of Alba accords Domnall an eleven-year reign places the inception of his rule in 889, and therefore corroborates the eleven-year reign accorded to Eochaid.
+The fact the Chronicle of the Kings of Alba accords Domnall an eleven-year reign places the inception of his rule in 889 and therefore corroborates the eleven-year reign accorded to Eochaid.
 Domnall is the first monarch to be styled King of Alba by a contemporary annalistic source.
 Prior to about this period, the Gaelic Alba stood for "Britain".
 In fact, the shifting terminology employed by various English, Irish, and Scottish sources may be evidence that the Pictish realm underwent a radical transformation during this period in history.

 For example, the Anglo-Saxon Chronicle identifies the Irish as Scottas up until the 890s.
 By the 920s, this term came to be accorded to the people formerly regarded as Pictish (and last recorded as such in the 870s).
 As for the Irish annals—specifically the hypothesised Chronicle of Ireland—the terms Picti and rex Pictorum ("king of the Picts") are last accorded to the Picts and their kings in the 870s.
 In fact, the last Pictish king to be styled thus was Domnall's uncle, Áed.
-By the 900s, the terms fir Alban ("men of Alba") and rí Alban ("king of Alba") are utlilised for these people.
+By the 900s, the terms fir Alban ("men of Alba") and rí Alban ("king of Alba") are utilised for these people.
 The Chronicle of the Kings of Alba last utilises the term Pictavia in the midst of Domnall's reign.
 Thereafter, the realm is called Albania.